alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## sunday, 27 july 2025 | 03:44
+## sunday, 27 july 2025 | 03:45
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-07-27, 03:30)
+Weather in Moscow (2025-07-27, 03:45)

-🌡️ Temp: 17.1°C (feels like 17.1°C) <br>
+🌡️ Temp: 15.1°C (feels like 15.1°C) <br>
 ☀️ Condition: Clear and sunny <br>
-💨 Wind: A very light breeze from the SE at 1.3 m/s (gusts up to 2.4 m/s) <br>
+💨 Wind: A whisper of wind from the SE at 0.3 m/s, with occasional light gusts up to 2.1 m/s <br>
-💧 Humidity: 76% <br>
+💧 Humidity: 87% <br>
-📉 Pressure: 1014 mb (sea level), 995 mb (surface) <br>
+📉 Pressure: 1014 mb (sea level), 996 mb (surface) <br>
-☁️ Cloud cover: Clear skies <br>
+☁️ Sky: Completely clear <br>
 👁️ Visibility: Excellent at 16 km <br>

-☀️ Crisp and Clear Morning <br>
+☀️ Clear and Peaceful Dawn <br>
-A beautifully clear and quiet morning is unfolding.
-The air feels fresh, hinting at a lovely day ahead.
+A beautiful, clear start to the day.
+The air is still and fresh, promising a bright and serene morning as the sun begins to rise.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence